 Business cards might seem like sort of a joke nowadays, but they're just as important to your business as a website is.
 You can leave these in all sorts of locations, and you can even have them pretty much printed on refrigerator magnets so that people will always know just who to call when they need someone to watch their pets!

 These are great to be left in places such as pet stores and vet offices where people might look through them while waiting.
 Make sure to pack these with useful information about your business, and don't forget to include your services and prices!

 If you're going to be driving to your pet sits then you might really want to get yourself a large car door magnet displaying your pet sitting service information.
 You'll turn lots of heads at the stoplights and may even get a lot of calls this way.

-Okay so a $50,000 commercials isn't exactly in your price range at the moment, but that doesn't mean you have to go without one.
+Okay, so a $50,000 commercial isn't exactly in your price range at the moment, but that doesn't mean you have to go without one.
 Make your own and contact your local network provider and ask how much it'd cost to have a short commercial aired in your area.
-These typically cost anywhere from $200 to $1,000 and they're a great way to get the word out about you and your business.
+These typically cost anywhere from $200 to $1,000, and they're a great way to get the word out about you and your business.

 Well, at least hopefully you'll be able to enjoy your success.
 While this article can definitely walk you through creating your own pet sitting service business, none of it matters unless you're willing to put the time in, work hard, and really be there for your clients and their pets.

 Remember to always wear a smile, even when you're deadbeat tired and there's nothing more that you'd like to do than to throw your phone against the wall and crawl into bed.
 Appearance and advertising will you get halfway there, but what matters the most over everything is your attitude.
 Good luck!